IBM/cpdctl/README_command_reference.md

 `--search` (string)
 :   Returns only resources that match this search string.
 The path to the field must be the complete path to the field, and this field must be one of the indexed fields for this resource type.
 Note that the search string must be URL encoded.

-    The minimum length is `3` characters.
+    The minimum length is `1` character.

 `--all-pages` (bool)
 :   Invoke multiple requests to display all pages of the collection for deployment-job-definition-list.